gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 traditional convolutional networks (**CNN**) are having fully connected layers at the end (as shown above) hence cannot manage different input sizes, where as fully convolutional networks (**FCN**) can have **only convolutional layers** or layers which can manage different input sizes and are faster at that task.
 This is possible because output depends only on the local area of input; So input can be of arbitrary size and produce correspondingly-sized output with efficient inference and learning.

+For this project we will be using FCN for semantic segmentation, however there are many other uses such us scene understanding in which multiple decoders are used to extract multiple meanings from the same trained model.

 # Software & Hardware used for Project training: